MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 > Your React Native app needs to be compiled in **release mode** for this crash to be sent to App Center.

 > [!NOTE]
+> At this time, JavaScript stack traces are only supported for iOS.
+This includes uncaught exceptions.
+You can read more about this limitation [here](https://github.com/microsoft/appcenter/issues/75).

+> [!NOTE]
 > It is best practice to avoid JavaScript `throw` statement with a string value (e.g.: `throw 'message'`), as [React Native doesn't preserve full JavaScript stack](https://github.com/facebook/react-native/blob/v0.57.1/Libraries/Core/ExceptionsManager.js#L67-L71) in this scenario.
 Please `throw` a JavaScript `Error` (e.g.: `throw Error('message')`) instead.

 ## Get more information about a previous crash